-The social security number (SSN) is included in the signed document (SDO) only in the case where the SSN was defined as the
+The social security number (SSN) is included in the signed document SDO or native PAdES if the SSN was defined in the

 If the SignerID wasn't set in the sign order, a GetSDODetails call with the ReturnSSN element can be used to retrieve the signer's SSN.
 A VA request to BankID will be performed if the SSN is not part of SDO.

 Note: If you are not allowed to handle SSN or you will limit the usage of SSN, each BankID user has a unique ID called PID (personal ID).
 This is included in the BankID user certificate.